I’m a playwright and producer hovering between social entrepreneurship, arts and cultural diplomacy.

 I have worked in 30 countries, from Afghanistan to the United States, from Sweden to Nigeria, and I have put over 1000 decision makers on stage to portray human rights defenders and women’s rights activists.

 I frequently lecture, participate on panels, and consult on issues related to cultural diplomacy and the role of arts and culture in society.

 As a kid I was always lost in some story or other, imagining I was a detective, a musketeer or an adventurer.
 As a grown up I found a way to use that imagination in my work.

 People lending their voices to other people’s stories is a way to catalyze change, that is what I believe and also what I have seen as a result of the work I do.

-I have heard women begin to speak publicly of their experiences of fighting in resistance movements, after 30 years of silence, reclaiming their personal history.
-I have met women who have dared to seek help from abusive relationships, I have seen politicians cry and watched them follow up with policy changes – all directly connected to the documentary storytelling projects that I work with.
+Women have begun to speak publicly of their experiences of fighting in resistance movements after 30 years of silence reclaiming their personal history; women have dared to seek help from abusive relationships; politicians have cried and followed up with policy changes – as a result of the documentary storytelling projects that I work with.

 I am always looking for ways of creating what someone called ‘sustainable compassion’.

 One of the ways is to make people imagine what it is like to be someone else – and what better way than by sharing experiences, stories, and speaking other people’s words?